 0 Votes

-Kevin Smith posted about 5 years ago
+Kevin Smith posted over 5 years ago

 Anything new?
 I'm especially interested in the question Richard Shaw posted.
 I have seriously been thinking about picking up a Samsung Active watch and going back to Golf Pad from Shotscope.
 Shotscope works great but I miss using shots gained on the Golf Pad with tags.